 6. PDF File Limitations

 No single PDF file, whether containing a document or an attachment, may exceed the preset file size.
-The Northern and Southern Districts have a 5MB (60 page) limit.
-The Eastern District has a 10MB limit and the Western District has a 25 MB limit.
+The Southern District has a 5MB (60 page) limit.
+The Eastern District has a 10MB limit and both the Northern District and Western District have a 25 MB limit.
 Documents and/or attachments in excess of the preset file size must be divided into multiple PDF files and accurately described to the Authorizing Court.

 7. Motion for Leave